arkountos/OrcsAttack/README.md

 # Initiative-Tracker
-An android application for use with tabletop RPG games to help DMs with tracking stats for PC and NPC characters, as well as handy content generators
+An android application for use with tabletop RPG games to help DMs with tracking stats for PC and NPC characters, as well as handy content generators.
 For now the project consists only of the initiative tracker and is based on the DnD 5e rules for initiative.

 ### Features (so far)